AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 The following content will walk you through the basics of writing a smart contract.
 This process contains essentially four steps:
 - **define the contract and its types**: the methods and types needed in your contract should be defined in a protobuf file, following protobuf syntax.
-- **create the project**: you can use other contract in Boilerplate as a template.
+- **create the project**: you can use other contracts in Boilerplate as a template.
 - **generate the code**: build the project to generate the base contract code from the proto definition.
 - **extend the generated code**: implement the logic of the contract methods.

-The ```Greeter``` contract is a very simple contract that exposes a ``Greet`` method that simply logs to the console and returns a "Hello World" and a more sophisticated ```GreetTo``` method that records every greeting it receives and returns the greet message as well as the time of the greeting.
+The ```Greeter``` contract is a very simple contract that exposes a ``Greet`` method that simply logs to the console and returns a "Hello World" message and a more sophisticated ```GreetTo``` method that records every greeting it receives and returns the greet message as well as the time of the greeting.

 ### Defining the contract

 As stated above the first step when writing a smart contract on AElf Boilerplate is to define the methods and types of your contract.
-AElf defines smart contracts as services and are implemented using gRPC and Protobuf.
+AElf defines smart contracts as services that are implemented using gRPC and Protobuf.
 The definition contains no logic, at build time the proto file is used to generate C# classes that will be used to implement the contracts logic and state.

-We recommend putting the contract's definition in Boilerplate's **protobuf** folder so that is can easily be included in the build/generation process and that you name the contract with the following syntax **contract_name_contract.proto**:
+We recommend putting the contract's definition in Boilerplate's **protobuf** folder so that it can easily be included in the build/generation process and also that you name the contract with the following syntax **contract_name_contract.proto**:

 <!--
 Boilerplate